CollectionBuilder/collectionbuilder-contentdm/docs/markup.md

 ### Data page

-The Data page includes Schema markup in JSON-LD representing the various data derivatives that can be downloaded (implemented in _includes/data-download-modal.html which is included by the data layout).
+The Data page includes Schema markup in JSON-LD representing the various data derivatives that can be downloaded (implemented in "_includes/data-download-modal.html" which is included by the "data" layout).
 See [Google dataset docs](https://developers.google.com/search/docs/data-types/dataset) and [Schema Dataset](https://schema.org/Dataset) for details behind this implementation.

 The full metadata download in csv and json are automatically added.
 A metadata facets json file is added if fields are set in theme "metadata-facets-fields".

 Additional datasets described are selected based on what pages are in the config-nav, following the same logic used to select which data download buttons are shown to users.
 If the config-nav contains the following "stub", the following data files will be added to the markup: